letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-server.md

 First, you need to install disco on your server.
 For this, you run `disco init` and you pass it the SSH `user@DOMAIN` to use for disco.

 For example, if the user is `root` and the domain is `disco.example.com`

+**NOTE**: you need to run this command on *your* computer, not on your server. ie, install `disco` and run all of these commands on your development machine.

 ```bash
 disco init root@disco.example.com
 ```